Xanguard API Docs

 GET/v1/dt/statusSubscription status

 Every response uses the standard envelope: {"ok":true,"data":…} on success, {"ok":false,"error":"…"} on failure.
-All examples below omit the outer envelope where noted.

 POST /v1/dt/targets — add a handle